Basankusu: Communication and transportation

 Arranging planks of wood to enable passage of this decaying Bailey bridge.

 The deterioration of essential bridges around Basankusu makes communication difficult.

 The isolated situation of the town makes communication with the wider world challenging.
 During the military conflict of 1998-2003, Basankusu was in rebel (Movement for the Liberation of Congo, MLC) hands and cut off from trade and relief from the rest of the world.

 The roads within Basankusu are non-metalled and prone to erosion from the frequent, torrential downpours.
 Roads to other towns and villages are also non-metalled; their condition has continued to decline since the country's independence from Belgium in 1960.
 The metal Bailey bridges, which span ravines and streams along the roads, are also in very poor condition and in danger of collapse in some cases.
 Motor vehicles are rare and are usually only owned by businesses, hospitals, Christian missions, and government organisations.

 The rivers provide the most obvious means of transporting goods and people.
 A 700-kilometre boat journey from Basankusu to the capital, Kinshasa, can take several weeks.
 Major barge operators are Transports Fluvial et Commerce de l'Equateur (TFCE) and Office National des Transports (ONATRA).
 Passengers often travel in cramped conditions, in some cases travelling atop the logs being pushed along the river by the barges.
 They are victim to high prices for food and other essentials along the way.
 The frequent breakdown of these river boats puts passengers in a precarious position regarding daily sustenance; a delay of several days can oblige passengers to sell all their belongings so that they can buy a meal.
 The poor communication within the country, generally, means that passengers cannot be helped by friends or family.

 There is an airport, consisting of a 1,480-metre gravelled airstrip and a small building where passengers can wait.
 One 28-seater passenger plane to and from Kinshasa lands at Basankusu Airport each week, and an occasional 16-seat capacity plane associated with the palm oil plantation.
 Several cargo planes also land here.
 The cost of a flight, however, is beyond the means of most private individuals; passengers tend to be people working for NGOs or businesses in Kinshasa.

 There is no postal service in Basankusu.
 To send letters, the custom is to give them to someone who is travelling or the pilot of a plane, who will send them from Kinshasa or Europe.

-Until recently, there was no telephone system in Basankusu.
-The installation of two mobile phone masts, in 2006, each with its own generator and watchman, has made a large difference in the lives of many people.
-The phone networks, one of which is the South African company Vodacom, enable people to keep in touch with family and friends who have migrated to Kinshasa or further afield.
+Mobile phone use started with the installation of two mobile phone masts, in 2006, each with its own generator and watchman.
+The advent of mobile communication has made a large difference in the lives of many people.
+The phone networks, one of which, Vodacom, is a subsidiary of South Africa's Vodacom Group (ultimately owned by Vodafone UK).

+These communication systems enable people to keep in touch with family and friends who have migrated to Kinshasa or further afield.
 The signal stops as you leave Basankusu.